FedRot-LoRA: Mitigating Rotational Misalignment in Federated LoRA¶

 Loss & Training¶

-The standard FedIT training process is retained, with the rotation step inserted before client upload.
-The paper provides convergence analysis under non-convexity (Theorem 4.4), decomposing error into initial gap + accumulated aggregation error \(\|E^t\|_F^2\) + \(\mathcal{O}(\eta)\); Theorem 4.8 further proves the post-alignment error bound is strictly tighter than naive, with tightness gain \(\Gamma(\lambda)=(c_0-\tfrac{4\sqrt\tau\kappa\eta G_B}{\delta_A})\lambda - 4\kappa^2\lambda^2\tau\), giving a feasible range for \(\lambda\).
+The standard FedIT training process is maintained, with the rotation step inserted only before client upload.
+The paper provides a convergence analysis under non-convex settings (Theorem 4.4), decomposing error into initial gap + cumulative aggregation error \(\|E^t\|_F^2\) + \(\mathcal{O}(\eta)\).
+Theorem 4.8 further proves that the aligned error bound is strictly tighter than the naive version, with a Gain \(\Gamma(\lambda)=(c_0-\tfrac{4\sqrt\tau\kappa\eta G_B}{\delta_A})\lambda - 4\kappa^2\lambda^2\tau\), from which the feasible range of \(\lambda\) is derived.

 Key Experimental Results¶